 In the last article on laser scanning, it was more focused on the state of the art and the result of a laser scan.
 The conclusion was that the actual recording of point clouds is already affordable even for smaller companies.
 However, the result of this process has only a small added value in the context of factory planning for the time being.
-This second part will therefore now focus on practical applications of laser scanning for layout planning.
+This second part will therefore now focus on practical applications of laser scanning for layout planning, including a video below.
 What can ultimately be done with the recorded point clouds and what is required for this?
 For a first effort estimate, you can also download a checklist of questions about your planned project at the end of the article.

 When is laser scanning used in practice?